GloriEvo/GloriEvo/README.md

 ### ▼ Pony Town Info ▼

-I am semi-verbal and won't always fully engage in conversations, sorry if this is boring.

 Whisper to int 90% of the time, I'm usually off-tab or AFK.

 I don't put C+H in my pony names, but cuddling is always welcome and encouraged!

 Taking inspo from my ponies is always fine; fully copying my ponies is reserved for friends.

+I might suddenly have dry responses due to energy drops and a lack of social skills, this is unintentional and sometimes I don't notice it.
+Sorry in advance!

 ##